r-lidar/lidR/README.md

 # Install lidR from github

 Since version 1.1.0 the package contains C++ code.
 The process to install the package from github for Windows users is more complex than before as you need developpement tools to be able to compile C++ code.
-Windows users can download and install a [binary version of the package](https://github.com/Jean-Romain/lidR/tree/gh-pages/win-bin/) (not necesseraly up-to date).
+Windows users can download and install a [binary version of the package](https://github.com/Jean-Romain/lidR/tree/gh-pages/win-bin/) already compiled to skip this step (but not necesseraly up-to-date).

 ## Install development tools